How To Build a Self Service Portal Using WordPress

 Here’s our recommended route to building a self-service portal using WordPress:

-Knowledge base: a central repository and web theme that houses and organises all your content intuitively and automatically.
-With customisable styling, this knowledge base is the perfect mix of function and branded aesthetic.
+Knowledge base: a central repository and web theme that houses and organizes all your content intuitively and automatically.
+With customizable styling, this knowledge base is the perfect mix of function and branded aesthetic.

 Use Heroic Knowledge Base plugin to convert your WordPress into a fully featured, knowledge base with bells and whistles.